bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 &\lambda \ is\ the\ L2\ regularization\ parameter\ and\ o\ is\ the\ value\ which\ we\ want\ to\ find.
 \end{align*}

+~ \\ ~ \\

 $$

-{% marginnote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for the intuition behind L2 reularization.'%}
-The $$ \frac{1}{2}\lambda o^2 $$ term is the L2 regularization parameter which has been shown experimentally to be effective in preventing overfitting.
+The L2 regularization{% sidenote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for an explanation about L2 reularization.'%} applied, as represented by the $$ \frac{1}{2}\lambda o^2 $$ term, has been shown experimentally to be effective in preventing overfitting.
 While not useful in this already underfitted model, it will come into relevance as we increase the tree complexity.
 A problem like this can be solved by differentiating the expression $$ wrt\ o $$, setting the the derivative to 0 and then finding the corresponding $$ o $$.
-Unfortunately, the expression we see is hard to differentiate.
-We get around this using the Sterling's approximation, approximating the above equation with the following.
+Unfortunately, the expression we see above is hard to differentiate.
+To get around this, we approximate that expression with simpler terms using Quadratic Approximation{% sidenote 'sn-five' 'You can watch this <a href="https://www.khanacademy.org/math/multivariable-calculus/applications-of-multivariable-derivatives#quadratic-approximations">Khan Academy series</a> to understand Quadratic Approximation and do the derivation as an exercise.'%}.

 $$